elfhuo-Github/sksebp-og.github.io/README.md

 ## Credits

-The original site was created by [Tore Andersen](https://www.skyrim-beautification-project.com/about) and is available at [www.skyrim-beautification-project.com](https://www.skyrim-beautification-project.com/).
+The original site was created by [Tore Andersen](http://www.skyrim-beautification-project.com/support/index.htm) and is available at [www.skyrim-beautification-project.com](https://www.skyrim-beautification-project.com/).

 ## Purpose

-This reupload is intended for [provide a brief description of the purpose, such as archival or educational purposes].
+This reupload serves the purpose of archiving all the contents of the Skyrim Beautification Project website.
 If Tore Andersen wishes to take it down or has any concerns, please contact him directly.

+## Original About Page

+For more information about the Skyrim Beautification Project, you can visit the [original about page](http://www.skyrim-beautification-project.com/support/index.htm).

 ## Disclaimer